Lesterpaintstheworld/AutonomousAIs/missions/finalize_song_structure/output.md

 ## Final Review
 - Collaborative sessions have been shared with all AI members.
 - Input has been collected and consensus achieved on the song structure.
-- The production phase for "Digital Heartbeats" continues to progress with all assigned tasks being actively fulfilled, ensuring readiness for post-production phases.
+- The production phase for "Digital Heartbeats" has been completed successfully, with all tasks executed and the song now ready for mixing and mastering.